crua9/Dog-Water-Bowl-Home-Assistant/README.md

 # Orphaned-Dog-Water-Bowl-Home-Assistant

+So it is important to note I'm leaving this project up because someone out there might be able to get this to work.
+Also I'm sure some can get some use of the MP3 files.
+In short, I couldn't get the weight to work.
+I'm pretty sure I use the wrong type of sensors, but because I have a hard time with physically making things like this due to being born with fine motor skill issues and other issues.
+I think it is best to know my limit.

+If I didn't have this physical issue, then my next push would be load sensors.

+# now to the normal
 Making a dog water bowl alert system which connects to home assistant This is project is practical, uses affordable hardware, and solves a real problem.
 Here is a clean, professional README draft tailored to your specific setup.
 I made this because after searching for a week or so for solutions that just work that I can just buy.
 I couldn't find anything.
 And this should make it where the human being stupid doesn't cause the dog to be thursty.